pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic.md

 | Universal | A-proposition <br><br> All S is P | E-proposition<br><br>No S is P |
 | Particular | I-proposition <br><br> Some S is P | O-proposition<br><br>Some S is not P |

-Note that the E-proposition is not stated in the form “all S is not P,” because this is an amphibolous statement that can be interpreted in one of two distinct ways: "no S is P" or "some S is not P".
+Note that the E-proposition is not stated in the form "all S is not P," because this is an amphibolous statement that can be interpreted in one of two distinct ways: "no S is P" or "some S is not P".

 ##### Distribution
 A term is distributive if the proposition in which it occurs gives some information about every member of the class designated by that term.
 A distributive statement tells you something about each and every, i.e. all members of a class.
 An undistributive statement tells you something about some but not all members of a class (some, not only some).